Position

 I welcome research students in Modern European History, particularly those interested in France in the long nineteenth century.

-Masters students I am currently supervising are working on topics including female travel writers during the French Revolution and the relationship between environment and French national identity in the nineteenth century.
+Masters students I have recently supervised include work on female travel writers during the French Revolution, the relationship between environment and French national identity in the nineteenth century, German monument building in the nineteenth century, iconoclasm in post-Revolutionary Lyon, provincial responses to the Paris Commune of 1871, and French-Romanian diplomatic relations.

 Research Interests

 My research focuses on the social, cultural, and urban history of France in the long nineteenth century.
-My doctorate explored the history of workers’ housing in the era before state social housing legislation.
-With little direction from the central state, the issue of workers’ housing became a crucial nexus around which provincial elites sought to explore and create their own distinct identities.
-I am now preparing a book on the history of ‘unhealthy housing inspectors’ in nineteenth-century France.
+I am interested in the history of the state’s relationship with housing and hygiene as well as the history of religious conflict in an urban context and the history of urban environmental disasters.
+I am currently preparing a book on the history of ‘unsanitary housing inspectors’ in nineteenth-century France.

 Publications